Research Administration Policies

 REMUNERATION:

-Compensation for postdoctoral scholars/fellows must meet or exceed the minimum stipend specified in the Table of Stipends for Postdoctoral Appointments.
+Compensation for postdoctoral scholars/fellows must meet or exceed the minimum stipend specified on the Table of Stipends for Postdoctoral Appointments site, with a commitment to the NIH Ruth L. Kirschstein National Research Service Award (NRSA) postdoctoral stipend levels highly recommended.

 HOLIDAYS: